palpalani/zenFBsuite/README.md

 Installation
 ============
-1) Upload the zenFBSuite.php to your zenphotodir/plugins folder.
+1) Upload the zenFBSuite.php to your zenphotodir/plugins folder.<Br />
-2) Enter options via admin backend.
+2) Enter options via admin backend.<br />
-3) Edit theme files to insert appropriate calls where you would like the template functions to appear.
+3) Edit theme files to insert appropriate calls where you would like the template functions to appear.<br />

 Developer Note
 ==============